bridge in verona with view of towers in the background

 Start your day with an Italian breakfast.

-The best way to begin your day exploring Verona is with a typical Italian breakfast at Caffè Borsari
+The best way to begin your day exploring Verona is with a typical Italian breakfast at Caffè Borsari, one of the best cafés in Verona.
+Right in the historical center of Verona is known for its great coffee and delicious pastries, like the traditional cornetto.

-Not only is this place as Italian as it gets, but it’s also centrally located, making it the perfect first stop for your exploration of the city.
+Not only is this place as Italian as it gets, but it’s also ideally located for the rest of this Verona itinerary, making it the perfect first stop for your exploration of Verona’s historic center.

 Visit Juliet’s House.